Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 AT Feast: kid-friendly restaurant with playground

 AT Feast offers all-day dining with a kids’ menu (think Eggs, Sausage, Toast Breakfast, Mac & Cheese ($15), Burger & Fries plus for the adults, a mix of hearty salads, Fish & Chips, and interesting fare like Aubergine & Chickpea Stew.
-The kid-friendly restaurant looks over a small wooden playground with swings (sit at the alfresco tables with a direct view of the kiddos playing).
+There’s a fun jungle gym next to the outdoor patio seating, where kids can burn off energy while you enjoy your meal.
+But, do note that this is temporarily closed for maintenance.
+The kid-friendly restaurant also looks over a small wooden playground with swings (sit at the alfresco tables with a direct view of the kiddos playing).
 Fans of this space will need to know that the huge treehouse playground is only accessible to b_together members – a family neighbourhood member’s hang-out for all age groups.
 Closed Mondays.
 Book here now.

 RedDot Brewhouse: kid-friendly restaurant with lawn

-The whole family will be satisfied at the family-owned brewery-slash-restaurant RedDot Brewhouse set in an old British Army Barrack in Dempsey.
+The whole family will be satisfied at the family-owned brewery-restaurant RedDot Brewhouse set in an old British Army Barrack in Dempsey.
 There is a lovely green garden where the kids can let off some steam, airy interiors, and alfresco dining (you can even bring your furkids!).
 Sit back and enjoy a pint brewed by the team at RedDot Brewhouse while the kids explore the garden.
-The menu spans appetizers to tapas, pasta, pizza, burgers, steak and desserts and there’s a kids’ menu too.
+The menu spans appetisers, tapas, pasta, pizza, burgers, steak and desserts, and they have a kids’ menu too featuring pasta, pizza and nuggets.
 Book here now.

 ColBar: kid-friendly restaurant with lawn